MaterSim/AtomisticSimulation/lectures/lec_07.md

 ## 7.2 Orientational Order Parameter

 To capture the missing angular information in systems with orientational order, we need to introduce additional descriptors, such as the orientational order parameter.
 This parameter quantifies the degree of angular ordering among neighboring particles.
-Unlike RDF which focuses solely on the radial distances, orientational order parameters provide insights into how the bonds between particles are aligned in space.
+Unlike RDF, which focuses solely on the radial distances, orientational order parameters provide insights into how the bonds between particles are aligned in space.
 These parameters are particularly useful in distinguishing between phases with different degrees of symmetry, such as solid, liquid, or nematic phases.

 ### 7.2.1 Bond Orientational Order Parameter in a 2D system
 Let’s first consider a two-dimensional system, where the angular relationships between a particle and its nearest neighbors can provide critical information about the system’s structure.
 To quantify these angular relationships, we define the bond orientational order parameter $\psi_m$, which measures how the bonds between a particle and its neighbors are aligned with respect to a reference axis.
 The order parameter $\psi_m$ is given by the following equation: